kanany/swenson/README.md

 Run `docker-compose up` for a dev server inside the root dir.
 Navigate to `http://localhost:3000/`.

+## Load the DB seed Manual "no need if launching using docker"
+cd ./mongo-seed && mongoimport --host localhost --db swenson --collection coffee_machines --type json --file ./init_machines.json --jsonArray && mongoimport --host localhost --db swenson --collection coffee_pods --type json --file ./init_pods.json --jsonArray

+## Manual launching

+Navigate to backend dir and then, `npm start`

 ## Running Nodejs unit tests

 Navigate to backend server while server is serving then run `npm test`.

-## Manual launching

-Navigate to backend dir and then, `npm start`

 ## The first task is to determine what the return array should look like for the certain cross-sell scenarios

-please go to http://localhost:3000/api-docs/, I am using swagger for API docs each API will have a return example and you can try each param to see the return array
+Go to http://localhost:3000/api-docs/, I'm using Swagger for API docs each API will have a return example and you can try each param to see the return array.

 All small machines
     o CM001